Three (TV channel)

-Three is a general entertainment channel owned by Warner Bros.
-Discovery, with a significant news and current affairs element under the banner of Newshub.
+Three is a general entertainment channel formerly owned by Warner Bros.
+Discovery New Zealand, with a news element under the banner of ThreeNews.
 Three carries a significant amount of local content, most of which airs at prime-time.
+The channel has been owned by Sky Network Television from 1 August 2025.

 History

 Establishment

-Applications to apply for a warrant to operate New Zealand's third national television network opened in 1985.
-The Broadcasting Tribunal announced in 1987 that TVWorks, parent company of TV3, had won the warrant.
-TV3 initially aimed to provide a regionally based television service, with linked studios based in each of the four areas (Auckland, Wellington, Waikato/BOP, and South Island).
+Applications to apply for warrants to operate New Zealand's third national television network opened in early 1985 and closed on 29 March 1985.
+There were four regional channel warrants: Region 1 serving Auckland and Northland; Region 2 serving Waikato, Bay of Plenty and Hawke's Bay; Region 3 serving Wellington, Manawatu and Taranaki; and Region 4 serving the South Island.
+Applicants for the warrants included Aotearoa Broadcasting System, Civic Enterprises (region 4 only), Energy Source Television Network, Impact Television, On-Shore Services (region 1 only), Southern Cross Television (except region 2), Tele-Vid Three group and United Telecast Corporation (region 2 only).
+Hearings began in August 1985.

+The Broadcasting Tribunal announced in August 1987 that the Tele-Vid Three group (TV3) had been awarded all four warrants.
+The four channels would be based in Auckland, Tauranga, Wellington and Christchurch, with a jointly owned national news and current affairs service and a national advertising service.
+TV3 was proposed to launch in early 1989, with broadcasts initially covering 80% of the population.

 There were numerous delays to the launch date of TV3.
 Litigation surrounded the granting of the warrant, as did the share market crash in October 1987, which wiped out a large proportion of the capital that TV3 required to establish the channel.
-The then Minister of Broadcasting, Richard Prebble, announced in late 1987 that much of the UHF spectrum in New Zealand was to be auctioned to allow for an increased number of television channels, resulting in a reduction in the value of TV3's warrant due to the increased competition.
-The drawn-out tribunal process of frequency allocation that TV3 had just won would be replaced by a bidding process that would allocate frequencies in weeks rather than months or even years.

 These problems resulted in the ambitious regional plans being rationalised before being shelved completely.
-The network was to be based in Auckland with limited studios and news and sales teams in the other main centres.Broadcasting started on 26 November 1989 at 8:00 pm with a preview of what viewers could expect to see.
-After Governor-General Paul Reeves officially launched the station, the first broadcast was a two-hour special previewing the network's programmes featuring comedians David McPhail and Jon Gadsby playing cameramen.
-TV3's initial slogan proclaimed 'Come Home to the Feeling'; a derivative of the 'Come Home to the Best, Only on NBC' slogan used by NBC in the United States at the time.
-At time of launch about 60 percent of the New Zealand audience could receive TV3's regular broadcasts.
-Regular broadcasts began the following day, 27 November 1989, at 7:00 am.
+The network was to be based in Auckland with limited studios and news and sales teams in the other main centres.
+TV3 expected to take 30% of the television advertising revenue, rising to 36% by 1994.

+TV3 began broadcasting on Sunday 26 November 1989 at 8:00 pm with Governor-General Paul Reeves officially launching the station.
+This was followed by a two-hour special previewing the network's programmes, featuring comedians David McPhail and Jon Gadsby playing cameramen.
+TV3's initial slogan proclaimed 'Come Home to the Feeling'; a derivative of the 'Come Home to the Best, Only on NBC' slogan used by NBC in the United States of America at the same time.
+At launch, TV3 could be received by an estimated 55 percent of the population, in Auckland, Waikato, Western Bay of Plenty, Palmerston North, Wellington, Christchurch and Dunedin.

-Early in TV3's life, financial supporters of the network included ABC and NBC as a minority shareholding, who later sold their interest.
+Regular broadcasts began the following day, Monday 27 November 1989, at 7:00 am.
+The first day's programme schedule was as follows: